An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Introduction

 In the past few years, deep regression neural network (NN) methods have been gaining popularity in medical imaging applications, for example, CT image denoising~\cite{wu2017cascaded,Jin2017DeepCN}.
-Several deep convolutional NN (DCNN) methods have also been proposed for image-domain DECT material decomposition. \cite{YuCNN} proposed a cascaded DCNN method to obtain material images from single energy attenuation image.
-The first DCNN roughly maps a single attenuation image to a material image, followed by the other DCNN maps the material image to a high-quality material image. \cite{Xu:2018:ImgCNN} proposed a DCNN method with two input and output channels that directly maps from two high- and low-energy attenuation images to two material images.
-Different from the first DCNN in~\cite{YuCNN} that obtains two material images individually, butterfly network~\cite{Niu:18:butterfly} uses additional CNNs between two attenuation images to perform information exchange. \cite{clark2018multi} investigated the conventional U-Net architecture for image-domain multi-material decomposition.
+Several deep convolutional NN (dCNN) methods have also been proposed for image-domain DECT material decomposition.
+Liao \textit{et al.}~\cite{YuCNN} proposed a cascaded dCNN method to obtain a material image from a single energy attenuation image.
+The first dCNN roughly maps a single attenuation image to a material image, followed by the other dCNN maps the material image to a high-quality material image.
+A dCNN method with two input and output channels that directly maps from two high- and low-energy attenuation images to two material images has also been proposed~\cite{Xu:2018:ImgCNN} .
+Different from the first dCNN used in aforementioned cascaded dCNN method~\cite{YuCNN} that obtains two material images individually, butterfly network~\cite{Niu:18:butterfly} decomposes material images with additional CNNs between two attenuation images to perform information exchange.
+Clark \textit{et al.}~\cite{clark2018multi} investigated the conventional U-Net architecture for image-domain multi-material decomposition.
 However, the aforementioned methods have the high NN complexity that can increase the overfitting risk particularly when limited training samples are available.